milaab90/CB-App/cb-softplan/README.md

-This project was created for "Desafio técnico da vaga de Front-end Desingner"
+This project was created for "Desafio técnico da vaga de Front-end Designer".
+This app was created with [Create React App].

 ## Available Dependencies

-Material UI from @material-ui/core;
+React / React-Dom / Material UI from @material-ui/core / Sass from node-sass
-Sass from node-sass;

 ## Available Scripts